tcheukueppoo/maat/docs/maat.md

 } until false;
 ```

-9. loop and block control statments: `next`, `break`, and `redo`
+10. loop control statments `next`, `break`, and `redo`

 ```
 break [ LABEL ]
 next  [ LABEL ]
 redo  [ LABEL ]
 ```
-use control statements to jump between points in your code
+use loop control statements to control the behavoir of loop
+and non-flow control blocks

 - `next`: just like `C`'s `continue` loop control statement
 - `break`: just like `C`'s `break` loop control statement
-- `redo`: to rerun any kinds of blocks without testing any conditional expression
+- `redo`: to rerun current loop block without evaluating the conditional

+if the LABEL is omitted, the control statement refers to
+the innermost enclosing loop or non-flow control block.

-10. `labels`
+11. `labels`

 labels permits you to label blocks and flow controls so as to be able to
 perform jumps using control statements like `redo`, `break` and `next`.